 Your PA may have ‘worker’ status, and be entitled to holiday pay even if you do not have a written contract with them.

-Book in regular times to talk about any issues you both might have or to resolve any conflicts.
+Book in regular times to talk about any issues you both might have.
 You should agree in advance when these formal reviews will be.
 You might decide to have a review every 2 weeks at the start and then move to every couple of months.

 The length of the review is not important, but it should be long enough to raise concerns and agree solutions.
-These should be recorded in writing, along with what needs to be done, by who and when.
+Make a record of what needs to be done, by who and when.

 Try to resolve any issues in a friendly and informal way.
 Talking it through may be enough.
 Describe what is happening.
 Talking about the issue without blaming your PA will help them to feel comfortable and will help you to avoid escalating the issue.